JithinKS97/JithinKS97/README.md

 ### Hi there 👋

 Thanks for visiting my profile.
-I'm a full stack developer, primarily working with React, Node and now exploring Rust and Go.
+I'm a full stack developer, primarily working with React.
 Recently, I have been diving deep into web 3.0, crypto, blockchain and peer to peer applications.

 [View my portfolio](https://jithinks.netlify.app/)